netobserv/pano-research/README.md

 example of PANO's utility, we present a demo using DNS.

-While several approaches to this problem are possible, we sought to take a balanced technique, in terms of trading off efficiency vs. generality.
+While several approaches to this problem are possible, we sought to take a balanced one, in terms of trading off efficiency vs. generality.
 For example, while we could do everything in kernel space with eBPF, that would require constant changes to the kernel.
 Similarly, using python for everything would be fast and simple, but slow due to the generality.
-Instead, we strike a balance: we use eBPF for packet filtering and capture, for performance reasons, and C++ or Go in user-space for efficienty.
+Instead, we strike a middle ground: we use eBPF in the kernel for packet filtering and capture, for performance reasons, and C++ or Go in user-space for efficient flexibility.
-Where possible, we re-use existing tools where it makes sense.
+Where possible, where it makes sense, we re-use existing industry-standard tools.

 ## Background